 In compliance with the requirements of Chapter VI of the SEBI ICDR Regulations, Allotment shall be made by the Company, in consultation with the Book Running Lead Manager, to Eligible QIBs only, on a discretionary basis.
-The names of the proposed Allottees and the percentage of post-Issue share capital that may be held by them are included in this Placement Document in the section 'Details of Proposed Allottees' on page 393.
+The names of the proposed Allottees and the percentage of post-Issue share capital that may be held by them will be included in the Placement Document in the section 'Details of Proposed Allottees' on page 393.